chantastic/sites/chan.dev-astro/src/content/posts/react-server-components-announcement-notes.md

 #### Docker (optional)

-**UPDATE: Docker is optional.
+**UPpublishDate: Docker is optional.
 It's available for folks who prefer to run Postgres in a cointainer.
-The [README has been updated](https://github.com/reactjs/server-components-demo/commit/2b9eddd49b9648468ddeab9aee0e06eaf3edce5f) to make this even clearer.**
+The [README has been uppublishDated](https://github.com/reactjs/server-components-demo/commit/2b9eddd49b9648468ddeab9aee0e06eaf3edce5f) to make this even clearer.**

 If you prefer not to install Postgres globally, you can use `docker-compose` to run the `server-components-demo`.
 Find [platform-specific instructions here](https://docs.docker.com/compose/install/).